 Being proactive today could save you thousands tomorrow.

 Flood insurance is a powerful financial safety net, but it’s not a magic umbrella that covers everything.
 Knowing what’s not covered is essential if you want to avoid frustration (and serious bills) during a claim.
+High-risk areas may require more tailored flood insurance plans, and private insurers can sometimes provide additional coverage beyond the NFIP policy, but this will often come with an increased premium.
+It’s important to obtain an annual estimate from your insurance carrier to ensure adequate coverage.

+For homeowners in flood-prone regions, flood insurance can offer peace of mind, but it’s essential to understand the portions of the policy that strictly limit coverage and let you know the exclusions.
 From basements to business losses to that heirloom watch tucked in your nightstand drawer, there are plenty of flood insurance exclusions you might not expect.

 FAQs